 Find out if your insurance covers addiction treatment in minutes.
 We accept most insurance!

 Many believe safe injection sites are a realistic harm reduction strategy that has been proven to save lives in other countries in Europe, Canada and Australia, where they have been legally operating since 1986.
 There are currently an estimated 100 or more safe injection sites around the world.
 Programs like this help remove the shame and stigmatization of those with addictions, substance use disorders and co-occurring mental health conditions.
 Ultimately it provides meaningful help for members of this community and encourages them to seek long-term care through substance abuse rehab programs and social services.

 There are currently two safe injection sites in the United States operating in New York City.
 The overdose prevention centers opened in 2021 and are run and operated by the nonprofit organization OnPoint NYC.

 Reach out to Hotel California by the Sea

 We specialize in treating addiction and other co-occurring disorders, such as PTSD.
 Our Admissions specialists are available to walk you through the best options for treating your addiction.

-The legislation, which was originally vetoed by Newsome’s predecessor Jerry Brown, has stirred up tension for those who oppose openly condoning the usage of dangerous illegal substances at a time where the country’s opioid epidemic is at some of its highest rates in years.
+The legislation, which was originally vetoed by Newsome’s predecessor Jerry Brown, has stirred up the tension for those who oppose openly condoning the usage of dangerous illegal substances at a time when the country’s opioid epidemic is at some of its highest rates in years.
 Policymakers should instead focus on expanding drug and alcohol treatment programs, says Jim Crotty, a former Drug Enforcement Administration official during the Obama administration.